How to Change Which Taskbar Shows Apps on Multiple Screens in Windows 11

 What is the Taskbar?

 The taskbar is the bar usually at the bottom of your screen.
-It has important icons like the Start menu, Search, Task View, Widgets, Chat, File Explorer, and your web browser.
+It has important icons like the Start menu, Search, Task View (a feature to see all open windows), Widgets, Chat, File Explorer, and your web browser.
 By default, these icons are centered on the taskbar.

 Multiple Displays and Taskbars